aws-samples/msk-connect-custom-plugin-jmx/README.md

 mvn clean package
 ```

-3. Deploy the generated JAR file to your Kafka Connect plugins directory and convert it to zip file.
+3. Prepare a custom plugin (a zip file) by adding the generated JAR file and related debezium connector dependencies to be uploaded to S3.
+Refer to the respective pre-packaged plugin zip file in the repository for dependecies reference or follow the connector specific README file for further details.

 ----